 Concerned that water systems will accelerate problems such as variation in river environments caused by changes in sedimentary transport, diminishing sand supplies to the coast, and coastal erosion caused by changes in littoral drift, relevant institutions are working in cooperation to comprehensively control sediment transport from mountains to coastal areas.
-Specifically, in order to deal with the problem

-Note Using districts which have excellent natural conditions as core areas and by connecting them organically to ensure the appropriate placement and connections between habitat spaces. caused by the sediment transport in mountain streams, dams, waterways and the coasts, in cooperation with the relevant organizations, MLIT is working on projects for formulating comprehensive sediment management plans for effective sediment management and building sediment control dams, building open-type sediment control dams so that sediment can be effectively washed downstream, improving existing sediment control dams, creating an effective flow of sediment by sediment bypasses for dams, and recovering of sandy beaches by such methods as appropriate sand and gravel extraction of the waterways, sand bypass and littoral nourishment.
+Specifically, in order to deal with the problem caused by the sediment transport in mountain streams, dams, waterways and the coasts, in cooperation with the relevant organizations, MLIT is working on projects for formulating comprehensive sediment management plans for effective sediment management and building sediment control dams, building open-type sediment control dams so that sediment can be effectively washed downstream, improving existing sediment control dams, creating an effective flow of sediment by sediment bypasses for dams, and recovering of sandy beaches by such methods as appropriate sand and gravel extraction of the waterways, sand bypass and littoral nourishment.